AlessandroSpallina/SmartFeed/README.md

   <img src="https://spee.ch/4/templogo.png">
 </p>

-SmartFeed is a feed delivery architecture with identity management capabilities.
+<p align="center">SmartFeed is a feed delivery architecture with identity management capabilities.<br>

-This is a project for "advanced programming languages" course at university of Catania
+  This is a project for "advanced programming languages" course at university of Catania</p>

 ## Deployment model
 <p align="center">